 Recycling Cardboard for Reuse

-After cardboard is sorted with screening equipment, they are re-pulped in a process similar to the initial pulping.
+After cardboard is sorted with recycling equipment, they are re-pulped in a process similar to the initial pulping.
 Cardboard is turned into a slurry to separate and clean the fibers.
 Fibers are washed to eliminate any contaminants or leftover ink.
 Finally, the fibers are pressed and rolled into paper, which can be made into more cardboard products.
 The life cycle of cardboard is extended through recycling and it also decreases the number of trees used in the production — and waste — of cardboard.

 One ton of brand-new cardboard requires 3 tons of wood, which is why recycling this material is so important and why General Kinematics is committed to improving our screening and sorting equipment for recycling and waste management of cardboard and other materials.
 For more information on the life cycle of cardboard or our recycling solutions equipment, contact us today.